Home Podcasts Echoes of Empires

 Episodes

-Episode 131: The First Crusade: A New Hero in Byzantium Jul 4, 2026 1614 Welcome to Echoes of Empires, my new podcast which is the successor to the Fall of the Roman Empire.
+The Origins of the First Crusade Jul 4, 2026 1614 Welcome to Echoes of Empires, my new podcast which is the successor to the Fall of the Roman Empire.
 In this episode, I want to look at the First Crusade.
 This crusade was quite different from all the others.
 Not only did it establish and define the entire crusading movement, but it was also probably the largest military expedition put together in Europe since the days of the Roman Empire.
 Over 10

 BOOK ANNOUNCEMENT: The Inheritors of Rome Jun 21, 2026 144 I wanted to let you know that my latest book, The Inheritors of Rome, is now available in both paperback and ebook on Amazon and will be available through most major book retailers soon.
 Click here for the Amazon link.Why did I write the book?
 I wanted to close my series on the fall of the Roman Empire with an examination of what happened after the fall.I look at a period often called the Dark Age